saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 ## Experimental Cases

-Seven configurations were tested progressively, varying dataset composition, model size, and epoch count:
+Training was conducted iteratively across multiple configurations; varying dataset composition, model size, and number of training epochs to understand how each factor influenced detection performance.
+Seven representative cases are presented here to illustrate the key trends observed across the full set of experiments:

 | Case | Dataset | Model | Epochs | All-Class F1 (peak) |
 |---|---|---|---|---|